-The Chapel (preferred), Shattuck 163, Shattuck 156 and the Jazz Room (for jazz combos).
+The Chapel (preferred), Shattuck 163, Shattuck 156, and the Jazz Room.
+The Chapel is the only venue that has video recording capabilities.
 Recording in Harper Hall is not advised unless no other alternative is available.
-The Chapel is the only venue that has video recording capabilities.

 How soon must I make reservations for my recording session(s)?

 The sooner the better.
 Availability of Conservatory spaces, especially the Chapel, can be limited.
 At least two weeks notice is appreciated.
 We reserve the right to turn down late requests.

 I have a deadline to meet.
 When is the latest I can record?

 It is advised to record no later than two or three days prior to your deadline.
 You need to take into consideration the time needed to encode video recordings, select the takes you wish to use on your final completed product as well as the time needed to edit and master your recording.

 I am interested in recording.
 What should I do next?

 - Make reservations for your recording space of choice with Julia Jackson at the Conservatory Office.
 Recording Services is not responsible for making room reservations on your behalf.